Michael Stroukoff

 Michael Stroukoff (29 January 1883 - 22 December 1973) was a Russian White Guard soldier and an American architect and aircraft designer.
 He served in the White Army during the Russian Revolution before emigrating to the United States in 1922.
 After spending some time as an architect, he joined the Chase Aircraft Company and designed a number of transport aircraft for the United States Army Air Forces and the United States Air Force, later starting his own company to perform further aeronautical work.

 Early life

-Born 29 January 1883 in Yekaterinoslav (Dnipro), a city in the Russian Empire (now part of Ukraine), Stroukoff attended the Kiev Polytechnic Institute, graduating in 1908 with a degree in civic engineering.
-Joining the Russian Army, he saw service during World War I, then after the war he served in the White Army during the Russian Revolution, attaining the rank of Major and being awarded the Order of St. George of the Fourth Degree.
+Born 29 January 1883 in Yekaterinoslav (Dnipro), a city in the Russian Empire, now part of Ukraine.
+Stroukoff attended the Kiev Polytechnic Institute, graduating in 1908 with a degree in civic engineering.
+Joining the Russian Army, he saw service during World War I.

+After the war he served in the White Army during the Russian Revolution, attaining the rank of Major and being awarded the Order of St. George of the Fourth Degree.
 With the defeat of the Whites by the Bolsheviks, he fled Russia and emigrated to the United States in 1922.